Sample questions relating to Leek United BS transfer of equity

-If you are adding a person on to the title deeds how would you like to hold the property?
-Please provide your instructions by completing and returning a“Joint Ownership Declaration” Questionnaire.
+Where you are adding a person on to the title deeds how would you like to hold the property?
+Please provide your instructions by completing and returning a“Joint Ownership Declaration” Form.

-Information to consider in in addition to the above Leek United BS transfer of equity Questions and Answers :
+Caveats to be read in supplemental the above Leek United BS transfer of equity Advice :

 There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Leek United BS conveyancing panel and accountant before transferring equity.

-If your property is leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such restrictions are not strictly observed you may be in breach of the lease.
+Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+If such conditions are not strictly observed you may be in breach of your covenants under the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 When it comes to preparing the the Land Registry documents your conveyancer should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.